Jincy-Thomas/Fish-for-the-future/README.md

 # Fish for the Future: How the World’s Seafood Supply Is Changing

 ## Project Overview
-The global seafood supply was analyzed from 1960–2022, examining the balance between wild-caught fisheries and aquaculture.
+The global seafood supply was analyzed from 1960 to 2022, examining the balance between wild-caught fisheries and aquaculture.
 Regional and income-based production trends were evaluated to understand shifts in supply, highlight ecological limits, and explore opportunities and risks for sustainable seafood production.

 ---